ton-blockchain/ton/docker/README.md

 ```
 * Install TON docker container

-Update <PUBLIC_IP> fields and specify address from CIDR range in **ton-metal-lb.yaml** and Deploy TON docker container:
+Update <PUBLIC_IP> fields and specify address from CIDR range in [ton-metal-lb.yaml](ton-metal-lb.yaml) and Deploy TON docker container:

 ```yaml
 kubectl apply -f ton-metal-lb.yaml
 ```
-Assume your network CIDR (**--pod-network-cidr**) within cluster is 10.244.1.0/24, then you can compare the your output with the one below:
+Assume your network CIDR (**--pod-network-cidr**) within cluster is 10.244.1.0/24, then you can compare the output with the one below:
 ```yaml
 kubectl get service